 The Gender Equality Charter is a set of commitments aimed at improving the retention and advancement of women lawyers.
-Charter signatories are asked to meet these commitments over a two-year period and report on progress to the Law Society.
+Charter signatories agree to follow a set of ongoing commitments and report to the Law Society every two years (by way of a survey) on what they are doing to meet those commitments.

 By signing up to the charter, signatories commit to: